Well Pump Maintenance: Complete Annual Checklist (Monthly, Quarterly & Seasonal Tasks)

 diagram of residential well pump system showing pump, pressure tank, and pressure switch

-Video Guide
+Video guide

 Video: “Well Pump & Tank Troubleshooting, How the system works” by H2O Mechanic

 Monthly checks take 5 minutes and require no tools.
-The goal is to notice changes — a pump that runs fine in March and shows low pressure in April is telling you something worth investigating.
+The goal is to notice changes.
+A pump that runs fine in March and shows low pressure in April is telling you something worth investigating.

 For a reference list of what to look for, see common well pump problems to watch for before your next monthly walkthrough.